PatrickBrayPersonal/PatrickBrayPersonal.github.io/docs/Misc/Quotes.md

 “If I only had an hour to chop down a tree, I would spend the first 45 minutes sharpening my axe.” – Abraham Lincoln

+“What one programmer can do in one month, two programmers can do in two months. - Frederick P. Brooks

 ## Misc
 Choose again - Dan Simmons, Rise of Endymion